Devographics/StateOfJS-legacy/README.md

 ### Build

-As for install, you have several ways to build the websites and homepage, you can build all using:
+As for install, you have several ways to build the websites and homepage.

+You can build all using:

 ```bash
 make build